ahhreggi/pnc/README.md

 > The [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a time management method that involves breaking down work into intervals called "pomodoros" (typically 25 min).
 These are separated by short breaks (3-5 min), with every fourth being a longer break (15-30min).

 <!-- FEATURES -->

 ## ⭐ Features
 - Users can control the timer via hotkeys or the Settings menu.
 - Users can customize interval lengths.
 - Users can add extra time, skip, or reset the current step.
-- Users can customize the color theme of the app.
 - Time progression is visualized by milk that dynamically fills up the screen.
+- Users can customize the background and milk colors.

 <!-- INSTALLATION -->